Written by Rachael Kraft (Last Updated 3/8/2023)

 Most states do not have vaccination requirements, but you should consider the region’s disease tendencies.
 For example, in Dr. Mueller’s home state of Washington, there has never been a documented case of Rabies.
 She said, “If your horse is traveling to the south or the east coast where Rabies is a real risk, your horses should be vaccinated prior to travel.”

-It is extremely important that your horse is well fed and hydrated during travel.
+It is extremely important when traveling with horses that your horses remain well fed and hydrated on the trip.
 Dr. Mueller recommends a hay bag for each horse during travel.
 If your horse tends to eat very fast, you might consider a slow feeder type bag to minimize the risk of choking.
 Bring hay from your home barn for the trip and also enough to last for 1-2 weeks at their new location.

 Since it can be difficult to have a ready supply of water available for your horse on the trailer, be sure to offer him water at each rest stop.
 Dr. Mueller said, “Electrolytes can help encourage your horse to drink and stay hydrated so I recommend orally dosing electrolytes (and probiotics for colic prevention) starting the day before, during and for a day or two after transport.”